-Head coach Dave Serrano dipped into his extensive base of former players when hiring Asaro.
+Head Coach Dave Serrano dipped into his extensive base of former players when originally hiring Asaro and is glad to retain the California native as a part of his staff.

 A former pupil of Serrano, as well as Greg Bergeron, at UC-Irvine, Asaro spent three seasons as an assistant coach at El Camino College (2010-12) where he was the team's hitting instructor, recruiting coordinator and third-base coach.